 Most companies screen their employees for the presence of drugs, among which THC is one of the common substances.
 THC (Tetrahydrocannabinol) is an organic compound that is extremely hydrophobic in nature.
-It is a primary chemical compound present in marijuana and cannabis.
+It is a primary chemical compound present in MMJ and cannabis.
 Moreover, this compound is the reason why people get high after consuming cannabis products.
 During metabolism, it gets broken down into 80 different metabolites in the body.

 Due to the hydrophobic nature, the metabolites do not attach or dissolve with water like other substances do such as alcohol or other drugs.
 Rather, they combine with body fat, alkane and oils where the THC and its associated molecules get stored that get metabolized and broken down subsequently.

 THC gets metabolized and is converted into THC-COOH, one of the primary secondary chemicals.
 THC is a psychoactive substance, but the metabolized THC-COOH is a non-psychoactive substance that helps in identifying the usage of cannabis by the drug testers.
-Drug testing industries target this metabolized THC-COOH (11-nor-9-Carboxy-THC) to identify cannabis or marijuana users.
+Drug testing industries target this metabolized THC-COOH (11-nor-9-Carboxy-THC) to identify cannabis or MMJ users.

 Another interesting fact is that drug testing is one of the best weapons for companies to circumvent some of the employee’s benefits such as insurance coverage, pensions or retirement plans, workers’ compensation claim, etc., for eligible people.
 Many eligible candidates get their job offers revoked due to the presence of THC during drug testing.
-Marijuana drug test discrimination is increasing and many social organizations are filing petitions against this injustice.
+MMJ drug test discrimination is increasing and many social organizations are filing petitions against this injustice.

 It is crucial to know that it takes significant amount of time for the THC to go below detectable levels for people who use cannabis on a regular basis.